ucbrise/clipper/examples/basic_query/README.md

 TypeError: 'str' object does not support item assignment
 ```

-Please report an issue if you have another problem when running basic_query example
+Please report an issue if you have another problem when running basic_query example.

 # Code explanation